 *Charities that The Prince of Wales is President.
 This also includes The Prince’s Trust, and Prince’s Trust Australia, who are sister charities of Prince’s Trust International.

-If you do not want to receive any further information about Prince’s Trust International and would like us to remove your name from our mailing list, please contact us to let us know.
-Please address all your requests to our Data Protection Officer (Data.email@example.com) or write to the Data Protection Officer, Prince’s Trust International, Prince’s Trust House, 9 Eldon Street, London EC2M 7LS.
-To help us locate any personal information about you (or in case we need to get in touch with you to obtain further information to help us locate your records) please include your full name, address and telephone number with your request.
+If you wish to exercise your rights, please address your request, by email or mail, to our Data Protection Officer (Data.email@example.com).
+To help us locate information about you (or in case we need to get in touch with you to obtain further information to help us locate your records) please include your full name, address and telephone number with your request.

 With this cookie data, we use Thunderhead’s ONE Engagement Hub to analyse and provide a better experience for our visitors.

 Cookies identify your browser, and basic information that you have shared with Google to our servers when you visit our website.
 They do not identify you as an individual.
 If you do not want to accept cookies you can easily disable this function by changing the settings on your Internet browser.
 You are able to completely opt out of Google Analytics for Display Advertising and customise Google Display Network adverts through your browser’s Advert Settings.

 ➔ ONE is used to serve you with information that may be tailored to your use of this website.
 This tailoring is unique to you and your use of this website and is not shared with any third party.
 The _one cookie falls under this area and lasts for 2 years.

 ➔ ONE is used to serve you with information that may be tailored to your use of our group of websites.
 This tailoring is unique to you and your use of our group of websites and is not shared with any third party.
 The _one_svr cookie falls under this area and lasts for 2 years.